 Threshold/Ceiling: Use this method Key activity Up to Ksh10,000 Direct procurement or buy off the shelf directly from a seller.
 It should be within the Focal Development Area (FDA) jurisdiction where applicable Shop around for the best price and keep a receipt Between 10,001 to Kshs.
 400,000 Shopping method; use of a Request for Quotation (RFQ) with receipt of at least three quotations.
 Give at least 7 days for submission of bids.
-It Obtain a minimum of 3 quotations from approved suppliers by CIG should be within the sub-county jurisdiction where applicable Between Ksh.
-400,001 and 2,000,000 Give adequate time at least 14 Obtain a minimum of 5 quotations/bids from agreed suppliers by CIG.PCT's concurrence will be
+It should be within the sub-county jurisdiction where applicable Obtain a minimum of 3 quotations from approved suppliers by CIG